scottyeager/Pal/README.md

 There are other terminal based AI projects, so why build another one?
 The short answer is that none quite provided the experience I wanted for this particular use case.

 One category of in shell assistants drop you into a whole new shell enviroment.
-This is great for some uses cases, such as the excellent [Aider](https://github.com/Aider-AI/aider) project.
-But I'm still spending a lot of time in my good ol' shell.
+I like my shell and I don't want to mess with it too much.

 Another category leans a bit more toward a TUI, showing a menu of results on the screen to choose from, for example.
 The experince I desire is closer to a classic shell utility—like an `ls` that lists ideas for the next command to run, instead of listing files.